-Our board-certified, fellowship-trained glaucoma specialists travel the country to lecture and teach courses on the latest glaucoma research and treatments.
+Our board-certified, fellowship-trained glaucoma specialists travel the world to lecture and teach courses on the latest glaucoma research and treatments.
 Our extensive experience and knowledge mean you receive your care from some of the nation’s most respected glaucoma specialists.

 Treatment Options for Complex Cases

 We use the latest advances to treat people who have complex glaucoma, whose glaucoma has not responded to medical therapy, or who have had previous glaucoma procedures that failed.

 If you have eye concerns -- such as cataracts or retinal disease -- in addition to glaucoma, we can coordinate your visits and work closely with your corneal surgeon or retinal specialist, if needed.
 We also have the experience and expertise to combine complicated surgeries to minimize your discomfort, which ensures you receive the most comprehensive care.

 Our scientists are working on new treatments for glaucoma, ways to make medical management easier, and new drug delivery devices.
 We are also conducting studies that may ultimately lead to ways to protect the optic nerve.
 Our goal is to prevent blindness and minimize the damage caused by glaucoma.

 We offer patient support services, including educational materials and programs, a low vision rehabilitation program, and a dedicated social worker to help you and your loved ones manage your condition and maximize your quality of life.

 When it comes to your care, you want the very best.
 Duke University Hospital’s ophthalmology program is ranked seventh in the nation and best in North Carolina by U.S. News & World Report for 2019–2020.